 NDPS participants must either:

-- Be employed or actively engaged in the field of education and/or
+- Be employed or actively engaged in the field of education and/or;

-- Work in the area of at-risk youth services or in a similar setting
+- Work in the area of at-risk youth services or in a similar setting.

 NDPS participants must:

-- Submit and share a field project
+- Complete and submit a field project report.

 NDPS certificate holders will: